Fears evolve over time. What is one fear you’ve conquered?

 I played high school football and had several different dates in high school.
 This one young lady and I had a bad case of puppy love that lasted about a year.
 Then a cheerleader from another town came along and that became more serious.
 She sent me a Dear John letter while I was in boot camp.
 I got to thinking later, never hit many home runs in high school, then I didn’t play baseball either.
-My second cheerleader was very special, she kept in touch with me while I served two years in Japan.
+A second cheerleader was very special, she kept in touch with me while I served two years in Japan.
 I should have been far more considerate of her, for my future and hers.

 I told myself dad beating up on my mother every other week had no bearing on me and my female relationships.
 My stepdad was a sex pervert who liked boys, that should’ve had nothing to do with me, he might have been an altar boy at one time.

 In 1964 my back was broken in a car wreck.
-If you are lucky enough to get your neck broke there can be sex after spinal cord injury.
+If you are lucky enough to get your neck broken there can be some sex after spinal cord injury.
 My fracture was in the thoracic-lumbar region, bowel, bladder, sex and one leg affected.
 I have often thought, that was my payback for being inconsiderate of my female friends and a coward when it came to marriage.

 I tried living the life of a hermit for a couple years in Northern Minnesota.
 If you want to be a hermit, you better like lonely, that’s about all I can say about the hermit lifestyle.

-My cousin was driving a refrigerated truck from Sioux Falls South Dakota to Arizona and California every week.
+My cousin like a brother was driving a refrigerated truck from Sioux Falls South Dakota to Arizona and California every week.
 He talked me into working with him.
 If we had a load of meat for Tucson Arizona, we stayed at the same motel every week, it was nice and they had a pool, bar, and a small dance floor.
-That’s where I met my wife to be, this was 1969.
-The family was even starting to look at me with that look in their eyes, is he or isn’t he, like marriage is supposed to be for everyone?
+That is where I met my wife to be, this was 1969.
+At that time the family was even starting to look at me with that look in their eyes, is he or isn’t he, like marriage is supposed to be for everyone?
 I don’t think so!